Moist Lemon Angel Cake Roll

 - 1 cup sugar

 - 1 large egg, lightly beaten

 - Additional confectioners' sugar

-- Place the egg whites in a large bowl; let stand at room temperature for 30 minutes.
-Meanwhile, line a 15x10x1-in. baking pan with waxed paper; lightly coat paper with cooking spray and set aside.
+- Line a 15x10x1-in. baking pan with waxed paper; lightly coat paper with cooking spray and set aside.

 - Preheat oven to 350°.
 Add vanilla and cream of tartar to egg whites; beat on medium speed until soft peaks form.
 Gradually beat in sugar, 2 tablespoons at a time, on high until stiff glossy peaks form and sugar is dissolved.
 Fold in flour, about 1/4 cup at a time.

 - Gently spread batter into prepared pan.
 Bake 15-20 minutes or until cake springs back when lightly touched.
 Cool 5 minutes.

 - Turn cake onto a kitchen towel dusted with 1 tablespoon confectioners’ sugar.
 Gently peel off waxed paper.
 Roll up cake in the towel jelly-roll style, starting with a short side.
 Cool completely on a wire rack.

 - In a large saucepan, combine sugar and cornstarch; stir in water until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes.
 Remove from heat.
 Stir a small amount of hot mixture into egg; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes.